Backbase/bb-fuel/README.md

 Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.entitlements` to `false`

 ## How to run data loader
-1. Provision an [Autoconfig](https://backbase.atlassian.net/wiki/x/94BtC) environment based on `dbs` or `dbs-microservices` stack with **at least** the following capabilities:
+1. Provision an [Autoconfig](https://backbase.atlassian.net/wiki/x/94BtC) environment based on `dbs` or `dbs-microservices` stack with **at least** the following capabilities (based on default configuration:
 ```
-capabilities="Entitlements,ProductSummary,Transactions"
+capabilities="Entitlements,ProductSummary"
 ```
 2. Run the data loader as follows:
 ```
 java -Denvironment.name=your-env-00 -jar dataloader-jar-with-dependencies.jar
 ```

-Note: It only works on a *clean* environment, in other words: an environment without any data ingested before.
+### Note when running on environments with existing data
+- No data will be removed from the environment
+- It will check whether the following already exist, and if so, it will skip ingesting the existing item
+    - Legal entities
+    - Users
+    - Products
+- In case of existing users and master service agreements: it will try to re-use function groups based on business function
+- When an existing function group is found, be aware that the privileges of the existing function group will remain in tact
+- In case of custom service agreements, function groups are not re-used (new ones will be created)
+- All other items will be added on top of the existing data

 ## Custom configuration